🇬🇧 UK · 2026/27 · Free

 Frequently asked questions

-What is salary sacrifice for pension?+
+What is salary sacrifice for pension?

 Salary sacrifice is an arrangement where your employer reduces your contractual gross salary by the amount of your pension contribution and pays that amount directly into your pension.
-Because your gross pay decreases, you save both income tax AND National Insurance on the contribution — which makes it more tax-efficient than net pay or relief at source methods.
+Because your gross pay decreases, you save both income tax AND National Insurance — which makes it more tax-efficient than net pay or relief at source methods.

-How much does salary sacrifice save me?+
+How much does salary sacrifice save me?

-For a basic rate taxpayer contributing £200/month: instead of £200 coming out of take-home, only ~£160 comes out (because you save 20% tax + 8% NI = 28%).
+For a basic rate taxpayer contributing £200/month: instead of £200 coming out of take-home, only ~£144 comes out (saving 20% tax + 8% NI = 28%).
 At the higher rate (40% tax + 2% NI), the saving is 42p per £1 contributed.
 Use this calculator to see your exact saving.

-Does salary sacrifice affect my mortgage eligibility?+
+Does salary sacrifice affect my mortgage eligibility?

-Can I salary sacrifice into anything other than a pension?+
+Can I salary sacrifice into anything other than a pension?

-What happens if my sacrificed salary goes below National Minimum Wage?+
+What happens if my sacrificed salary goes below National Minimum Wage?

-Is salary sacrifice the same as a net pay pension?+
+Is salary sacrifice the same as a net pay pension?

-Can my employer refuse to offer salary sacrifice?+
+Can my employer refuse to offer salary sacrifice?